fyr77/EnvyUpdate/README.md

 ## Development

-This application is currently maintained and developed by me (fyr77) alone in my free time.
+This application is currently unmaintained and developed by me (fyr77) alone in my free time.

 I always try to implement critical fixes as fast as I can, but other features and minor bug fixes may take a few days or weeks to implement.